 When the Hardarts were asked to help in the construction of St. Thérèse of Lisieux Women’s Residence, it was as if they were receiving a special affirmation of their conviction: their only daughter had been named for the “Little Flower,” whom they considered, with prayerful respect, a lifelong friend of the family.
 The Hardarts responded to the request with a generous gift for the building project.

 As a result of their growing friendship with Dr. and Mrs. Dillon, the Hardarts found a special place in their hearts for Thomas Aquinas College.
 They believed that Thomas Aquinas College, with its unique curriculum, was providing vital education to young people for the future of the Church and our country.
 Not long after her husband’s death in 2000, Mrs. Hardart was offered and accepted an invitation to become a member of the College’s Board of Governors.
+She faithfully served in that capacity until her retirement in 2014, at which point the Board granted her emeritus status in honor of her many years of exemplary work.

 Mrs. Hardart has a deep understanding of the problems of Catholic higher education and an equally deep appreciation for how Thomas Aquinas College provides an antidote to those problems.
 She is attracted to the College because she believes it to be a place where minds are nourished and students are taught to think and articulate their positions while at the same time remaining loyal to authentic Catholic teaching.
 She considers this a winning combination and is honored to be part of the Thomas Aquinas College family.